grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I suggest we make our friend Shakes a resource."
 Hemi said.

 "Send the reckless risk-taker to check it out?
-That's my kind of plan Hemi."
-Percy climed up to the control room and took over the conversation with Shakes from Bastian.
-She explained the situation to him and they came up with a plan where Shakes would move forward on battery and check out the radar contacts while the _Prospect_ submerged to periscope depth and stayed within ship-to-ship range of the _Gnat_.
+That's my kind of fuckin' plan Hemi."
+Percy climbed up to the control room and took over the conversation with Shakes from Bastian.
+She explained the situation to him and they came up with a plan where Shakes would move forward on battery and check out the radar contacts while the _Prospect_ submerged to periscope depth and followed behind, staying within ship-to-ship range of the _Gnat_.

-In a matter of 15 minutes or so, the _Gnat_ was coming up on the first of the radar contacts.
+15 minutes later, the _Gnat_ was coming up on the first of the radar contacts.
 Percy watched the blackness where the _Gnat_ was located ahead of them through the periscope.
-Soon a beam of light shot out from the water, and in the reflection of it she could see Shakes' spikey head atop of the sail of the _Gnat_.
-Shakes ran the light beam forward and back off of a black wall that rolled up and down on the ocean swell.
+Soon a beam of light shot out from the water, and in the reflection of it she could see Shakes' spikey head at the top of the sail of the _Gnat_.
+Shakes ran the light beam forward and back along a black wall that road up and down on the ocean swell ahead of him.

 At this range Cassandra could hear the object on the sonar --- water slapping against a steel void with the random regularity of ocean chop --- Cassandra was convinced it was a ship.

-It was only a few minutes later that Shakes confirmed her guess over ship-to-ship.
+It was only a few minutes later that Shakes confirmed her guess over radio.
 "Yeah _Prospect_, the object is a big empty cargo vessel.
 Rusting away and half sunk, it looks like.
 You think all those contacts are abandoned ships?"

-Percy looked away from the periscope viewfinder at Hemi, who was holding the ship-to-ship mic.
+Percy looked away from the periscope viewfinder at Hemi, who was holding the ship-to-ship radio mic.
 "What do you think Hemi?"

 "It is possible.
 I have heard rumors of such things: abandoned ships and garbage float into some kind of slow gyre in the middle of the ocean, where they sometimes circle for decades before they weaken enough for the ocean to draw them down."